IDM-SP-2021/contract-book/docs/dev/dev.md

 ### Software Requirements

 For local development, the Neo4j Desktop application is *required*.
 This is available on MacOS and Windows and can be downloaded from the [Neo4j downloads page](https://neo4j.com/download/).

+### Additional Information

+For additional information related to how to use Neo4j and usage cases for our project please see [Neo4j: Getting Started](/dev/neo4j)